Kraftwerk

 Kraftwerk (/de/, lit. 'power plant') is a German electronic band formed in Düsseldorf in 1970 by Ralf Hütter and Florian Schneider.
-Widely considered innovators and pioneers of electronic music, Kraftwerk was among the first successful acts to popularize the genre.
-The group began as part of West Germany's experimental krautrock scene in the early 1970s before fully embracing electronic instrumentation, including synthesizers, drum machines, and vocoders.
-Wolfgang Flür joined the band in 1973 and Karl Bartos in 1975, expanding the band to a quartet.
+Widely considered innovators and pioneers of electronic music, Kraftwerk was among the first successful acts to popularise the genre.
+The group began as part of West Germany's experimental krautrock scene in the early 1970s before embracing electronic instrumentation, including synthesizers, drum machines, and vocoders.
+Wolfgang Flür joined in 1973 and Karl Bartos in 1975.

-On commercially successful albums such as Autobahn (1974), Trans-Europe Express (1977), The Man-Machine (1978), and Computer World (1981), Kraftwerk developed a self-described "robot pop" style that combined electronic music with pop melodies, sparse arrangements, and repetitive rhythms, while adopting a stylized image including matching suits.
-Following the release of Electric Café (1986), Flür left the group in 1987, followed by Bartos in 1990.
-The band released Tour de France Soundtracks, its most recent studio and concept album, in 2003.
-Founding member Florian Schneider left in 2008 to pursue solo work until his death in 2020.
-The band, with new members, has continued to tour under the leadership of Ralf Hütter.
+On commercially successful albums such as Autobahn (1974), Trans-Europe Express (1977), The Man-Machine (1978), and Computer World (1981), Kraftwerk developed a self-described "robot pop" style that combined electronic music with pop melodies, sparse arrangements, and repetitive rhythms, while adopting a stylised image including matching suits.
+Following the release of Electric Café (1986), Flür left in 1987, followed by Bartos in 1990.
+Kraftwerk released Tour de France Soundtracks, its most recent studio and concept album, in 2003.
+Schneider left in 2008 to pursue solo work and died in 2020.
+Kraftwerk has continued to tour under the leadership of Hütter.

-The band's work has influenced a diverse range of artists and many genres of modern music, including synth-pop, hip hop, post-punk, techno, house music, ambient, and club music.
+Kraftwerk has influenced a range of artists and genres, including synth-pop, hip-hop, post-punk, techno, house music, ambient, and club music.
 In 2014, the Recording Academy honoured Kraftwerk with a Grammy Lifetime Achievement Award.
-It later won the Grammy Award for Best Dance/Electronic Album with its live album 3-D The Catalogue (2017) at the 2018 ceremony.
+The live album 3-D The Catalogue (2017) won the 2018 Grammy Award for Best Dance/Electronic Album.
 In 2021, Kraftwerk was inducted into the Rock & Roll Hall of Fame in the early influence category.
-As of 2024, the band continues to tour, with the members' live performances celebrating Kraftwerk's fiftieth anniversary.
+In his speech to the German Bundestag on 30 March 2023, King Charles III also highlighted the group’s extraordinary achievements and significance for British musical culture.
+As of 2026, the band continues to tour, with the members' live performances celebrating Kraftwerk's fiftieth anniversary.